AI4Finance-Foundation/ElegantRL/docs/source/faq-en.rst

 - **On-policy algorithm**: the target policy must be the behavior policy.
 So the training data in experimence replay buffer should be **collected by behavior policy**.
 - **Off-policy algorithm**: the target policy can be any policies.
 So the training data in experimence replay buffer could be **collected by any policies**.

-It is not possible.
 Let's compare the critic network of these algorithms:
 - The critic network (value network) **estimates the Q value of the policy**.
 - The critic network of on-policy algorithms (state value network) **estimates the Q value of the behavior policy** using the data collected by behavior policy.
 - The critic network of off-policy algorithms (state-action value network) **estimates the Q value of the any policy** using the data collected by different policies.